PrivateSky/swarmcore/README.md

 =========

 Swarm 2.0 implementation
 SwarmCore includes core functionality for working with swarms version 2.0.
 Is a refactored version of the SwarmUtil module.

+## What is new
+   1. Improved error handling:
+   - "do" block: ensure that a phase is executed at least once
+   - transaction blocks: mechanism to implement distributed transactions for swarms (not stable)
+   - better monitoring and error handling (store data in redis)
+   2. better semantic for swarm primitive
+   - swarm is doing load distribution.
+You can nou launch many Adapters of the same type and they will balance the loading
+   - broadcast primitive implementation to send swarm to all members of a group

+## Work in progress
+   - implement long live processes using the swarm paradigm (equivalent in expressing workflow (BPM code) or rule engines)
+   - UI to: display real time monitoring data, thresholds,etc
+   - use swarms with docker.
+The plan is to create a very simple UI to launch and configure new docker containers executing swarms.

+Warning: this is an experimental version.
+It is not yet ready for production if you are not a swarm core developer.
+For production code, you could use the old SwarmESB and SwarmUtil module.

+SwarmCore will become a module in npm, but for now follow use the following install instructions:

 ## Install for some small tests and quick play